-PXS 4920 INTERNSHIP III 2 s.h.
+PXS 4920 INTERNSHIP III

 Each student, in consultation with the Department Chair and Program Coordinator, will arrange an internship at a departmentally approved venue.
 A minimum of 95 hours in the field will be required (Juniors or above).

 Prerequisite: PXS 3920 and/or permission of the Department Chair